-Christmas is a little different this year and you may be wondering how you’re going to keep everyone entertained as we’re not able to get out to some of our usual favourite, festive events.
-Whether you’ve got a teenager that you’re trying to prise a screen away from or a little one full of beans, a family bike ride can be a fantastic way to get everyone out together in the fresh air having fun.
+Whether you’ve got a teenager that you’re trying to prise away from the screen or a little one full of beans, a family bike ride can be a fantastic way to get everyone out together in the fresh air this festive season.

 Here are a few pointers to ensure you make the most of that time and create the best of memories.
 Who knows, maybe the Christmas family bike ride will become the new favourite thing to do!